KTH-dESA/GEOSeMOSYS_Kenya/README.md

 To run the code go the folder where the code is place and write: ****juputer notebook**** and the open the src/GEOSeMOSYS - exploring linear programming geospatial modelling.ipynb

 Run the code step by step.
 The building of the model takes about 24 hours to run.
-This is related to several aspects but several of the functions that are calculating how near distance to the 11 kV transmission lines is very heavy.
-The renewables.ninja account only allows for 50 dowinload per hour which (if you have many locations and technologies) makes the run longer.
+This is related to several aspects.
+One of the functions calculating the distance to the 11 kV transmission lines is very heavy.
+The renewables.ninja account only allows for 50 download per hour which (if you have many locations and technologies) makes the run longer.